Last Updated on March 30, 2023

 Most studio apartments measure approximately 200-400 square feet.
-Your average dorm room, or guest room is smaller.
+Your average dorm room or guest room is smaller.
 Things are cramped even before we get to your bed.

-The average single adult prefers a queen sized mattress.
+The average single adult prefers a queen-sized mattress.
 Twin and full mattresses can be a bit small, and a King size is just too big – and often makes you feel lonely.

-Assuming you have or want a new queen mattress – a queen bed measures in at 60″ wide by 80″ long.
-That works out to about 33.33 square feet.
+Assuming you have or want a new queen mattress – a queen bed measures 60″ wide by 80″ long.
+Specifically, that works out to about 33.33 square feet.